NikitaRadzkov/education-platform/topics/agile/tasks/sprint-planning/readme.md

 5. Ann - Junior Frontend Developer.

 * Use any suitable task tracking app (Trello, Jira, etc) for creating and assigning the tickets.
-* The plan should be created for a project from some container's tasks, for example, Beer catalog.
+* The plan should be created for a project from some topic's tasks, for example, Beer catalog.
 * You should explain the tasks you've created and by which criteria you've assigned them.

 ## Advanced Requirements